freenas/freenas-docs/userguide/sharing.rst

 :guilabel:`Extent Type` is set to file and determine the :guilabel:`Path to the extent`.
 Open the :ref:`Shell` to grow the file extent.
-This example grows :file:`/mnt/pool1/data` by 2 GB:
+This example grows :file:`/mnt/pool1/data` by 2 GiB:

 .. code-block:: none